istio/enhancements/features/dual-stack-support.md

 **Short description:**

 Add support for Dual Stack network model in Istio.
-With this, besides both IPv6 and IPv4 network model, Istio now supports dual-stack at the moment.
+With this, besides IPv4 only and IPv6 only network model, Istio now supports dual-stack at the moment.

 [//]: # (A short description of the feature.
 One or two sentences maximum.)